Murray-Watt/java/documents/twoPointerOnOppositeEnds.md

 In conclusion, this alternative solution demonstrates a different perspective on solving the problem but comes with its own trade-offs in terms of readability, performance, and maintainability.

+## 4-Sum
+(FourSumFinder.java)[../src/main/java/org/mwatt/algorithms/dynamic/easy/FourSumFinder.java]

+(FourSumFinderTest.java)[../src/test/java/org/mwatt/algorithms/dynamic/easy/FourSumFinderTest.java]

+For 4-Wum we wrap the twoSum method to create a fourSum method:
+1. Sort the input array nums.
+2. Create an empty list solutions to store the resulting quadruplets.
+3. Iterate through the array nums using two nested loops.
+For each pair of elements nums[i] and nums[j], call the twoSum method to find two other elements that, when combined with nums[i] and nums[j], sum up to zero.
+4. The twoSum method will handle finding the other two elements, avoiding duplicate quadruplets.
+5. Append the resulting quadruplets to the solutions list.
+6. Finally, return the list of quadruplets found.

+Keep in mind that, similar to the 3-Sum problem, this solution has a time complexity of O(n^3) due to the three nested loops and a space complexity of O(n) for the hash map used in the twoSum method.

+It's important to consider the efficiency trade-offs when dealing with larger input sizes, but this approach provides a straightforward way to find quadruplets that sum up to zero in a sorted array.

 ## Container With Most Water
 Given n non-negative integers representing the height of each bar in a bar chart, compute the maximum amount of water that can be trapped between the bars.